 I asked the ladies where I could find a glass of water and they pointed to the bar.
 It was completely surrounded by men (I couldn’t go over there, they were all bringing their wives wine).
 I asked, “where is the powder room?”
 They pointed to the foyer.

-I walked into the foyer, right past the powder room, and straight out the front door.
-Closed the door to my car, blasted the AC, sobbed, and called my sister.
-That was over five years ago.
-The first and last time I ever let divorced and single motherhood do that to me.
-I was so much stronger than that.
+I got to my car, blasted the AC, sobbed, and called my best friend.
+That was many years ago now, and the first and last time I ever let divorce and single motherhood do that to me.
+I was so much stronger than that and I knew it.

 It’s undeniable that separation and divorce create major life changes, From that moment on, I committed to make sure my life was going to be better than that day.
 Soon after, I walked into rooms, alone.
 I helped my children make new friends, alone.
 I put them through school, alone.
 I raised them, alone.
 I built a business, alone.
 I did all the things that married women did, but alone.
 I didn’t wait for permission to build a new life; I just did it.